Shaunson26/futureScenario/README.md

 ## Data

-A flattened and minified GNAF address dataset `?gnaf`
+A flattened and minified GNAF address dataset with meshblock 2016 boundary `?gnaf`

 ``` r
 head(gnaf)